+Knowing the status of your hearing health is smart, even if you don’t think you have hearing loss.
+Sometimes it takes years to recognize hearing loss, in part because it comes on gradually.
 Gathering information is a great place to start.
 You can use what you learn to guide you on your path to better hearing.
-You can also share it with a family member or loved one—if you can help them acknowledge their hearing loss, you’ll be well on the way to helping them find a solution.
+You can also share it with family members or loved ones—if you can help them acknowledge their hearing loss, you’ll be well on the way to helping them find a solution.

 According to the National Institute on Deafness and Other Communication Disorders (NIDCD), the average amount of time a person with hearing loss waits to seek treatment is between 7 to 10 years.

 Treating hearing loss sooner with hearing aids has been shown in studies to halt cognitive decline, improve mood and can help your loved one stay healthy and feel connected again.
 If you are one of the estimated 48 million American adults suffering from hearing loss, the information below could help answer some of your questions.

 There are four types of hearing loss—sensorineural, conductive, mixed and central.

 Sensorineural hearing loss also known as nerve-related or permanent hearing loss, is the result of problems in the inner ear and is the most common type in adults.
 Sensorineural hearing loss may be caused by presbycusis or age-related hearing loss, infection or other disease, noise exposure drugs or genetics.
 This type of loss is usually permanent but can be helped with the use of hearing aids.